 If you are buying something to replace an old one, have you thought about flogging the one you don’t need any more?
-Yes, you might think that it is not saleable but people will buy anything.
-Stick it on Gumtree or Facebook market place and see if someone is interested.
+Yes you might think that it is not saleable but people will buy anything.
+Stick it on Gumtree or Facebook market place and see if someone is interest.
 You may end up with a few quid back in your pocket as a result.

 It is highly unlikely that you will be able to do all of these steps for every purchase.
 But a couple of them each time could save you a fair amount of money.
 If you think about how much you spend a year and then take 1% off of that.
 It would probably be a nice amount of money.
 What about 2%?
 Or 5%?
-Taking these steps will help you pursue that frugal lifestyle and means that the money you save can be used for more important things.
+Taking these steps will gradually reduce the amount you spend meaning that the money you save can be used for more important things.

 Disclaimer: Remember the information you read here does not represent financial advice.
 Any ideas or suggestions are just that and may not work for you.
 Read the full disclaimer here.